Torvic13/BonesBet-prelaunch-screen/README.md

-# Tiny Bones Waiting screen
+# BonesBet prelaunch screen

-A timer i made for the launch of BonesBet.io, by the Tiny Bones Club.
+A timer i made for the launch of the website BonesBet.io